NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 LR - Return to base polygon navigation.
 Or switch to next steerpoint in that.
 MPOL - Mission polygon
 RPOL - RTB polygon
-CC - Steer order from radar.
+CC - Steer order from radar on selected radar echo.
 Only work in air.
-(Right now it also unauthentically will set A/P to follow the steer order, will be fixed in future)
 OFF/EP - Turn off EP12 Electronic presentations (MI+TI displays).
 Only work on ground.
 ACRV - Attack curve (not implemented)
 FGHT - Fighter mode.
 HUD shows IAS